 Checkpointing algorithm - When the adjoint equation is forced in time by the direct solution (ex. quadratic objective function), then this poses storage requirements (hard ware).
 This becomes a problem for 2D and 3D problems with high resolution in space and time. - One way to come around this is to apply Checkpointing.
 This consists of sampling the direct solution at given rate and then recompute the direct solution for short time intervals when needed.
-This means in theory that one more solution of the direct system has been added to the computational effort. - However, since it is common to use parallel computing, and processors is becoming a smaller problem on can do something to obtain the minimal required computational time. - This is done by rec computing the adjoint.
+This means in theory that one more solution of the direct system has been added to the computational effort. - However, since it is common to use parallel computing, and processors is becoming a smaller problem on can do something to obtain the minimal required computational time. - This is done by recomputing the direct solution, in parallel, while computing the adjoint.